ipena33/ctd_prework_react/README.md

 Download Visual Studio Code or a similar editor

 Import the project

-Open the terminal and run the command below:
+Open the terminal and run the commands below:

+cd ctd_prework_react

 npm run dev